isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 resolution are within the purview of D2 itself
 (see :ref:`dhcp-ddns-server`).
 This section describes when kea-dhcp4 will generate NCRs and the configuration parameters that can be used to influence this decision.
-It assumes that the ``enable-updates`` parameter is true.
+It assumes that both the connectivity parameter, ``enable-updates`` and the behavioral parameter ``ddns-send-updates``, are true.

 In general, kea-dhcp4 will generate DDNS update requests when: